Learning Lens Blur Fields

 \section{Results}

 We evaluate our method in simulation and on captured data, and perform quantitative and qualitative comparisons to other non-blind PSF estimation methods.
-We also describe recovered blur fields for a wide range of lenses and devices, ranging from iPhone and Google Pixel cameras to SLR lenses of different varieties.
+We also describe recovered blur fields for a wide range of lenses and devices, ranging from iPhone and Google Pixel cameras to varying SLR lenses.